 A vibrant, world-class cosmopolitan city surrounded by national parks and amazing beaches.

-Sydney is Australia’s oldest, largest and most diverse city, with a population of over four million people.
+Learn English in Sydney, Australia’s oldest, largest and most diverse city, with a population of over four million people.
 This vibrant, cosmopolitan city is a popular tourist destination with a huge range of sightseeing options, including iconic architecture, more than 70 stunning beaches, incredible granite cliffs, and the beautiful Sydney Harbour that surrounds the city.
 Sydney also offers world class shopping, fantastic museums, and a wide variety of music, culture, and arts to cater to any taste or interest.

-The ILSC–Sydney campus is conveniently located in the Central Business District, close to train and bus routes and many amazing sites.
+The ILSC Sydney campus is conveniently located in the Central Business District, close to train and bus routes and many amazing sites.

-View Programs & Courses available in Sydney
+View Available Programs & Courses

 You can review comprehensive information about living in Sydney on the Study in Australia website.